CADmium-Co/CADmium/README.md

 ## Contributing

 I am not currently able to handle contributions.
-After the 0.1 release in February I will be looking for help in a few areas:
+After the 0.1 release in April I will be looking for help in a few areas:

 **Design:** The tool must look and feel good and I am not a designer.
 I would love contributions in the form of:
 - Advice, mockups, or tailwindcss examples of how to make different elements look and behave better.